-Description: The purpose of this class is to continue to introduce a variety of classic world literature through short stories, poetry, drama, and nonfiction.
+Description: The purpose of this class is to continue to introduce a variety of classic through contemporary literature from selected short stories, poetry, drama, and nonfiction.
+They will study longer works from drama and novels.
 This course will be more rigorous than ENG 201 and also focus on the development of research skills through writing and composition.

-Student Activities: Students will read a variety of short stories and texts supported through a 10th grade textbook.
-Students will begin to delve deeper into plot analysis, mood, setting, characterization, and theme.
-Students will receive continued grammar and vocabulary instruction.
-Students will learn to successfully apply MLA formatting and citation styles.
-Students will also complete an accurately cited research paper/project.
-Discussions will apply ideas from the texts to current events and societal issues at home and around the globe.
+Student Activities: Students will read a variety of short stories and texts supported through the textbook.
+Students will delve deeper into plot analysis, mood, setting, characterization, and theme.
+Students will receive grammar and vocabulary instruction.
+They will learn to successfully apply MLA formatting with citation styles by completing an accurately cited researched essay/project.
+Discussions will apply the ideas from the text to current events and societal issues at home and around the globe.
+Students will also read and discuss a longer works such as Julius Caesar and a selected novel.